-- Either parent can apply for the SPS, but you will have to prove that: - You are 20 or over - You are not in a relationship and don't have financial support - Your youngest child is younger than 14 - There are different requirements for parents on SPS depending on whether their youngest child is older or younger than three. - Only one parent can qualify and if you have shared care it will affect how much support you can receive. - For mothers to qualify for the SPS, Work and Income will ask them to name the father so they can claim money from him.
+- Either parent can apply for the SPS, but you will have to prove that: - You are 20 or over - You are not in a relationship and don't have financial support - Your youngest child is younger than 14 - There are different requirements for parents on SPS depending on whether their youngest child is older or younger than three. - Only one parent can qualify and if you have shared care it will affect how much support you can receive.

-- If the mother chooses not to name him, she may not qualify or she may get her support reduced. - There are important exceptions if a mother does not know who the father is, would be at risk of violence or if the child was conceived through sexual assault or incest. - At 1 April 2019, SPS is \$334.05 (net) per week
+- For a parent to qualify for the SPS, Work and Income will ask them to name the other parent so they can claim money from them. - If the parent chooses not to name the other parent, they may not qualify or they may get her support reduced. - In 2019, the government announced that a sole parent who chooses not to name the other parent will not get their benefit reduced from 1 April 2020.
+Watch this space! - There are important exceptions if a parent does not know who the other parent is, would be at risk of violence or if the child was conceived through sexual assault or incest. - At 1 April 2019, SPS is \$339.69 (net) per week